 As a rule of thumb, ZONG 3G/4G will work best in Lahore, Islamabad, Karachi, Peshawar, Mingora, and Swat Valley.
 Meanwhile, Telenor works best in the Chitral District.
 Jazz works in many of the same places as the rest but happens to be the only functioning provider in the small town of Thall in Dir District.
 And then there’s SCOM — a government-operated company that functions exclusively in Gilgit-Baltistan.

 SIM cards and data packages are significantly more expensive for foreigners than for locals, and ZONG especially has a large discrepancy.
 A three-month plan costs about $10 a month for 20 GB of data, but foreigners are currently only able to purchase a “postpaid plan.”
 If you stay in the country for longer than 30 days, keep in mind that you need to go into a Zong store and pay your bill again or risk your services being shut off.
 Pakistan also currently requires foreigners to register their devices when using a local SIM for more than 60 days.
 You’ll likely get a text message about this.
-Travelers have gotten their numbers blocked for failure to register, so don’t forget.
+Travelers have had their numbers blocked for failure to register, so don’t forget.

-10. Weather is variable throughout the country, so when you should visit depends on where you want to go.
+10. Weather is variable throughout the country, so when you should visit depends on where you want to go

 Pakistan’s mountainous Northern Areas see heavy snow and freezing temperatures come winter.
 Many major roads and high-altitude passes also become blocked and inaccessible.
 To see the mountains at their best, your window of opportunity is roughly from April to early November.
 Cherry blossoms will be in bloom for much of April, and fall colors come out to play in mid- to late October.